-This article describes the two options to install the Sophos Anti-Virus for Linux or Sophos Linux Security when /tmp is mounted as noexec.
+This article describes the two options to install the Sophos anti-virus for Linux when /tmp is mounted as noexec.

 If the result shows /tmp noexec, proceed in doing either of the steps or options below: